okcl/okcl/README.md

 ## <img src="https://media.giphy.com/media/ObNTw8Uzwy6KQ/giphy.gif" width="30px">&nbsp;***About me***

 I am a self taught developer.
-I studied data structure and algorithms so depending on the project, I do learn syntax of the technology that is needed.
-Nowadays I invest my time learning on blockchain.
+Currently I am participating a Full-Stack bootcamp made by Develhope and I am leading a team project.
 I would love to learn and build something new, productive, innovative and creative.
 * **I am interested in Blockchain technology, Web designing, Android development, and digital marketing**
 - 🌱 I’m currently learning ...
   - Javascript
   - Stable Diffusion(ML)
-- 👯 I’m looking forward to collaborate on open source projects.
 - ✔ Ask me about anything, I am happy to help, only if the ball is in my court!😉<br>
 - Outside tech, 📖 I love to read novels, 🖌️ do painting and skecthing, 🎵 listen to music, and 🌴 explore nature outdoors.
 - 📫 Reach out to me at: <a href="oguzkhanakcali@gmail.com">oguzkhanakcali@gmail.com</a>